jessepav/lacygoill-wiki-backup/process/process.md

 It determines  what processes may  perform I/O to and  from the terminal  at any given time.

-It's  also the  process  group to  which  the tty  device  driver sends  signals generated by keyboard interrupts, notably `C-C`, `C-Z` and `C-\`.
+It's  also the  process  group to  which  the TTY  device  driver sends  signals generated by keyboard interrupts, notably `C-C`, `C-Z` and `C-\`.

 #### Who sets it?